EclectiCheap Crafting and Décor 101

 A Few Basics for EclectiCheap Décor and Crafting

 Every suggested product here on this page is very budget friendly and all are used by me.
 You'll find these products invaluable for so many crafting and decorative projects for your home.

 I use a LOT of this exact glue.
 Buying it by the gallon is smart and cost-effective for my style of decorating and crafting.

 A glue gun is essential whatever your style of crafting or home decorating may be.
 Get one like this with a stand.
 It's so convenient and makes the application process easier.

 Because I want you, the reader, to go back to the basics and use your imagination, use found objects, use what you have, try new things, do a little research online and a lot of experimenting, make some mistakes and when that happens go back to the basics again.

 How will you know when you've got it right?
 When it feels right TO YOU!

 Let's Put Some Light on This Subject

 These canister up lights are so versatile.
-Use your imagination to make something unique.
+As shown in the pictures above of a variety of lamps I've made, you can use your imagination to create something really unique.

 If a room feels empty you can remedy that quickly just by adding light.
 I've made many DIY lamp projects over the years.
 Here are just four....